Debunking the “Laziness Lie” with Dr. Devon Price

 Dr. Devon Price is a social psychologist, activist, and professor at Loyola University of Chicago.
 After nearly a decade as a professor of psychology, they wholly embraced their teenage fascination with people—specifically how our actions are shaped by societal norms, like the media, and all the various pressures that come with simply existing in society.
 In 2018, Dr. Price published an op-ed under the same title as their future book debunking the idea of “laziness” in relation to humans and our nature.
-They were inspired to tackle this topic after noticing their students, many of whom were part-time, had intensely packed schedules, and were, quite frankly, exhausted.
+They were inspired to tackle this topic after noticing their students; many part-time students had intensely packed schedules and were, quite frankly, exhausted.

 “My students at that college were single parents, working adults with eldercare responsibilities, trauma survivors, people with mental illnesses, all kinds of obligations and challenges—and yet some of my fellow faculty members really looked down on these incredibly motivated, busy learners because school was not their only priority in life,” Dr. Price tells rē•spin.
 “And these were psychology professors doing things like this, so you’d think they’d understand mental health and be more compassionate.
 But instead, they often viewed our students as unreliable and ‘lazy.’
 It broke my heart and outraged me.”

-Dr. Price turned that experience into a thorough piece that dove deep into the moments that can become roadblocks in our lives—disrupting our behaviors and getting in the way of that which we are set out to accomplish, but nonetheless has no bearing on our character or work ethic.
+Dr. Price turned that experience into a thorough piece that dove deep into the moments that can become roadblocks in our lives—disrupting our behaviors and getting in the way of what we are set out to accomplish, but nonetheless has no bearing on our character or work ethic.

 Like many aspects of modern culture, the idea of “laziness” dates back to the 16th and 17th centuries and can be traced to the Puritans, as Dr. Price uncovers in their book.
-When England colonized the United States, they forced an exploitable and workaholic version of Christianity on the indigenous people already living in this country, as well as the enslaved people who helped build it.
+When England colonized the United States, they forced an exploitable and workaholic version of Christianity on the indigenous people already living in this country and the enslaved people who helped build it.

 Lessons In “Laziness” from Dr. Devon Price

-“Laziness Does Not Exist” offers myriad resources for just about everybody, to guide them on a path to do “enough.”
-Throughout their writings, Dr. Price wants readers to better identify which of society’s “shoulds” they want to let go of so they are able to simply live their lives on their own terms minus the pressures they feel from family, work, school, and the media.
+“Laziness Does Not Exist” offers myriad resources for just about everybody to guide them on a path to do “enough.”
+Throughout their writings, Dr. Price wants readers to better identify which of society’s “shoulds” they want to let go of so they can simply live their lives on their own terms minus the pressures they feel from family, work, school, etc. the media.

 “If nothing else, I would encourage people to look at their lives and see if they can identify any responsibilities that they’ve taken on that don’t actually line up with what they personally value and find meaningful,” Dr. Price says.
 “The more you learn to say ‘no,’ the more time and space you have to approach the things you actually love to do.”